 pass if I want to ensure the birth of a live lamb.
 I know lots of people will disagree,

-but I'm going by personal experiences with many different animals.
-If the mother is
+but I'm going by personal experiences with many different types of animals.
+If the

-already in labor trying to deliver the baby, you will not be helping too soon.
-If you
+mother is already in labor trying to deliver the baby, you will not be helping too soon.

-wait, however, you may end up with a dead lamb, or two.
-I have never had a mother
+If you wait, however, you may end up with a dead lamb, or two.
+I have never had a

 PULLING A LAMB